 Missing 7-year-old girl with autism found safe, coaxed out of stream by city police

 Jul.
-27—SCRANTON — A 7-year-old girl with autism missing for a few hours Monday was reunited with her family after authorities found her standing in roughly chest high water in Roaring Brook, city police said.
+27—A 7-year-old girl with autism missing for a few hours Monday was reunited with her family after authorities found her standing in roughly chest-high water in Roaring Brook, city police said.

 The girl, whose identity was not released, was spotted by police shortly before 10 a.m. along the bank of the stream near the East Scranton Little League Field on Richter Avenue.